 1. Pick the right type of company for the job

 Often, you won’t immediately know the skills required to accomplish everything you need.
 So, the company you choose will likely be based on largely incomplete knowledge.
-Still, you can educate yourself on the type of installer you’ll need to achieve your access control and security goals.
+Still, you can educate yourself on the type of installer you’ll need to achieve your access control goals and successfully upgrade your security system.

 Access control falls under the purview of specialty security work.
 Local specialists are more apt to work with you on identifying an access control solution together by presenting you with multiple options.
 They’re great when you’re not exactly sure what solution you want or if it only requires a few security disciplines.